mah115/WEEDOX40firmware/README.md

 M500
 ```
 - Precompiled binary file is in **WEEDOX40_firmware\.pio\build\stm32_vet6\firmware.bin**
-- To go back to the official firmware, load **X40firmware_factory.bin**
+- To go back to the official firmware, load **Release/X40_V1.2.0_Community_to_Official.bin**
-- When using Octoprint, Pronterface etc. set the serial baudrate to 230400.
-- To use it with Linux/Raspberry Pi, you need to replace the CH340 driver: https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all#linux
+- To use USB with Linux/Raspberry Pi, you need to replace the CH340 driver: https://github.com/mah115/WEEDO_X40_files/blob/main/CH34x_raspi_driver_installation.md
-   - Also run 'sudo depmod' afterwards to make it load at startup.

 ## Major differences from the official firmware:
 - This firmware does not have the SD card firmware update capability, use the USB to load (see below)